Shabbos Parshas Shelach – June 20, 2020

 The actual events unfolded as follows.
 First the rebellion of Korah, then Miriam, then the Spies.
-After the rebellion of Korah, shouldn’t the Beni Yisroel have learned from the Korech incident that Moshe is Hashem’s leader and Hashem’s spokesman, and the power of God for those that rebel?
-Additionally, the spies, through their slander, wanted to effect a change in God’s plans.
-It was different from Miriam and Aaron who did not mean to harm Moshe; it was in private and more of a criticism.
+After the rebellion of Korah, shouldn’t the Beni Yisroel have learned from the Korech incident that Moshe is Hashem’s leader and Hashem’s spokesman, the power of God, and what happens to rebels?
+Additionally, the spies through their slander wanted to effect a change in God’s plans.
+It was different than Miriam and Aaron who did not mean to harm Moshe, it was in private and more of a criticism.
 The spies deliberately planned a coup and seemed to want to change God’s mind by saying it is too much for us.
 They knew that Hashem wanted them to go to Israel and they said no, we do not want to go.
 By Korach it was a question of leadership, the opponents of Moshe wanted power, and not directly go against Hashem.

 This is all despite seeing the miracles in Egypt, the redemption, the destruction of the Egyptian army, the revelation of the Torah, the Mun. and all the miracles in the desert.

 We were not there so we cannot fully understand what happened.

 Another question that I always bring up.
 Didn’t Moshe know that the natives were restless, the children of Israel tested God many times.
 There was the running away from Har Sinai, the Salav, and Korah.
 Perhaps the answer is aside from these rebels and a few troublemakers the people by and large were loyal and the atmosphere was upbeat.